It irks me when people pretend that Wikileaks is some sort of heroic organization that stands up to corrupt governments by exposing the truth.

 Carol Davidsen, who was the speaker in the video that Wikileaks posted, actually replied to the above tweet:

-So, let’s just sum this up: On the day that news broke about Cambridge Analytica, Wikileaks posted a two-year-old Youtube video with the title “Facebook scandal widens”.
-They then proceeded to misquote the speaker in the video – all so they could spin it and make it look as though the Democrats were just as guilty.
+They then proceeded to misquote the speaker in the video, all so they could spin it and make it look as though the Democratic Party was just as guilty.

-The problem here is that Wikileaks is a making a blatant false comparison.
+The problem here is that Wikileaks is making a blatant false comparison.

 The Cambridge Analytica situation.

-i.e. Users of this personality quiz were completely unaware that their data and the data of their friends was going to be passed on to a third party and then used to target voters during an election campaign.
+Users of this personality quiz were completely unaware that their data and the data of their friends were going to be passed on to a third party and then used to target voters during an election campaign.

 The Obama situation.